City of Melbourne

-The City of Melbourne is a local government area in Victoria, Australia, located in the central city area of Melbourne.
-In 2021, the city has an area of 37.7 km2 and had a population of 149,615.
+The City of Melbourne is a local government area in Victoria, Australia, which constitutes the inner city area of Melbourne.
+In 2021, the city had an area of 37.7 km2 and a population of 149,615.
 The city's motto is "vires acquirit eundo" which means "we gather strength as we go".

 The current Lord Mayor is Nicholas Reece, who replaced Sally Capp on 2 July 2024.
-The Melbourne City Council (MCC) holds office in Melbourne Town Hall.
+The Melbourne City Council (MCC) is the city’s local governing authority and is based out of Melbourne Town Hall.